 Immediate vs deferred corrective maintenance

-This subdivision is based on when the corrective actions are taken in relation to when the problem or failure was detected.
+Immediate vs deferred corrective maintenance helps technicians understand when to take corrective action in relation to when the problem of failure was detected.

 Immediate corrective maintenance refers to corrective actions that take place immediately after failure.
 For example, a technician spots an issue during routine work and immediately corrects it.

 Deferred corrective maintenance refers to corrective actions that are postponed/scheduled for later.
-There are many reasons why corrective maintenance might be deferred such as:
+Corrective maintenance might be deferred for many reasons, such as:

-People like to think that reactive maintenance represents the lack of a maintenance plan, but that is not always the case.
+People often think that reactive maintenance represents the lack of a maintenance plan, but that is not always the case.

 Not all assets are worth putting on a preventive or predictive maintenance program.
 Sometimes, you consciously decide to let a machine run to failure and schedule corrective action when the failure occurs.
-This is what you would call planned corrective maintenance.
-It can be applied to low-priority assets or those that have high fault tolerance.
+This is called planned corrective maintenance.
+It can be applied to low-priority assets or those with high fault tolerance.

-Unfortunately, things are not always going according to plan.
-Unexpected breakdowns that need to be resolved as soon as possible are the reality for many businesses.
-These scenarios require sudden corrective actions to be performed to return the assets to operation.
+Unfortunately, things will not always go according to plan.
+A reality for many businesses is that unexpected breakdowns occur and must be resolved as soon as possible.
+These scenarios require sudden corrective actions to return the assets to operation.
 Hence the unplanned corrective maintenance.

 Benefits of doing corrective maintenance the right way

-Having an optimized corrective maintenance process brings along multiple benefits such as:
+Having an optimized corrective maintenance process provides multiple benefits:

 The goal of every maintenance team is to be fast and effective, especially when dealing with unexpected breakdowns and machine malfunctions.
 That is reason enough for every maintenance department to take a closer look at how they are doing corrective maintenance.